eleinadani/eleinadani.github.io/projects.md

 _

 * **[Performance evaluation of the new CPython JIT compiler].** The CPython engine is the most popular language VM for Python.
 In recent weeks, the engine was finally extended with a JIT compiler.
 In this project, we want to assess the performance impact of the new JIT, and want to understand what its properties and limitations are.
 Related: [(1)](https://github.com/python/cpython/pull/113465).

-* **[Combining CRIU and GraalVM native-image].** GraalVM native image is an open-source language technology that can be used to create optimized, cloud-ready binary executables for Java.
-By leveraging Ahead-of-time compilation of Java code, GraalVM native images can significantly reduce applications’ startup time, leading to reduced cold starts in Cloud deployments such as AWS Lambda.
-CRIU is an emerging technology provided by the Linux kernel aimed at the same goal: minimize applications startup time.
-Unlike GraalVM native image, CRIU leverages “user-space” snapshotting.
-In this project we want to explore how the two technologies can be combined in order to minimize even further the startup latency of Cloud applications.
-Related work [(1)](https://criu.org/Main_Page).

 * **[Hybrid compilation: combining JIT and AOT using GraalVM].** This project explores combining ahead-of-time compiled components (via Native Image) with JIT-compiled modules to achieve both fast startup and adaptive optimization.
 The student will design and evaluate hybrid execution setups for mixed workloads.